 The conclusion summarises the strengths, weaknesses, opportunities and threats and offers a specific action plan to remedy weaknesses and to develop strengths further.
-Particular attention should be given to the management of research and use of research results.

 A useful conclusion has the following characteristics:

 - Since the goal of the evaluation is to promote ongoing quality and strategic development, the report should be honest, self-reflective, and refer back to the institution's mission and goals.
 Therefore, strengths and weaknesses need to be stated explicitly; specifically, it is best to avoid playing down or hiding weaknesses. - Strengths and weaknesses that are discussed in the main body of the report are summarised again in the conclusion. - Strengths and weaknesses that are not discussed in the body of the report should not appear in the conclusion since they would be unsubstantiated. - Plans to remedy weaknesses should be offered in the conclusion in the form of a specific action plan.